HeRAMS-WHO/herams-backend/docs/index.rst

 Filtering data
 --------------

 Data in the dashboard can be filtered.
 This allows you to zoom in on subsets that are of interest to you.

-Filtering is not persistent and only visible during your current session.
+.. note:: Filtering is not persistent and only visible during your current session.

 1. In the top right corner of the dashboard, click the |filter| button.